-- 1. When notified by a guidance counselor, monitor the student closely and work with the guidance counselor to recommend appropriate academic accommodations when he or she exhibits symptoms of post-concussion syndrome. - 2.
-Communicate with the school health office on a regular basis, to provide the most effective care for the student.
+1. When notified by a guidance counselor, monitor the student closely and work with the guidance counselor to recommend appropriate academic accommodations when they exhibit symptoms of post-concussion syndrome.

+2. Communicate with the school health office on a regular basis, to provide the most effective care for the student.